 Nursing at UMass Lowell offers a fast growing, dynamic and stimulating environment for faculty members who are seeking academic excellence in an atmosphere that is supportive of growth and professional advancement.
-The Department of Nursing values creativity, innovation and progressive approaches to teaching, research and service.
+The School of Nursing values creativity, innovation and progressive approaches to teaching, research and service.
 Respect for diversity is central to our work at UMass Lowell.
-With our acclaimed HRSA-funded Bring Diversity to Nursing program, the department is proud of the richly diverse student body, situated within the exceptionally eclectic community of Lowell.
+With our acclaimed HRSA-funded Bring Diversity to Nursing program, the School of Nursing is proud of the richly diverse student body, situated within the exceptionally eclectic community of Lowell.
 Our commitment to diversity is seen in our work in the local community as well as with international annual nursing student activities such as Nursing Students Without Borders in Ghana.
 The nursing faculty strives for excellence in all dimensions of our work.

 Lowell is a community steeped in a rich cultural history.
 Located 30 miles north of Boston, the city is home to 105,000 people.
 Prominently featured in the fabric of the city are Cambodian, Vietnamese, Latino and Brazilian communities.
 Repertory theatre, art galleries, museums and a National Historical Park add to the richness of life in Lowell.

 As a true benchmark of our growth, we broke ground in Spring 2011 for a new state-of-the-science building.
 We are situated within the College of Health Sciences and opportunities for professional collaboration abound across the health-related disciplines in the College.
 UMass Lowell has been rated by U.S. News & World Report among the top 200 universities.
 In 2010, Times of London ranked the UMass system as 56 of the top 200 universities worldwide.